Coherent-Partners/spark-ts-sdk/docs/readme.md

 environment and tenant.
 I term this _Spark URI Locator_.

-Given that this locator may be part of either the final URL or the request payload, it is recommended to use plain strings (i.e., non-URL encoded) when referring to these identifiers.
+Given that this locator may be part of either the final URL or the request payload, it is recommended to use plain strings (i.e., not URL-encoded) when referring to these identifiers.
 The SDK will take care of encoding them when necessary.
 Otherwise, you risk running into issues when trying to locate a resource.